nirdeshbandi/Youtube-Clone-Using-HTML-CSS/README.md

 # Youtube-Clone-Using-HTML-CSS
-I have developed a clone for Youtube using HTML,CSS
+I have created a YouTube Clone using HTML,CSS